Is the Magic Leap 2 the right tool for industrial settings?

 • Battery life

-The wide-view orientation of the Magic Leap 2 has an added benefit – the expanded horizontal field-of-view works great with users’ left-to-right head motions, which are much more natural and comfortable than up-and-down head motions.
+The wide-view orientation of the Magic Leap 2 headset has an added benefit – the expanded horizontal field-of-view works great with users’ left-to-right head motions, which are much more natural and comfortable than up-and-down head motions.

 For users of AR-enabled work-instruction platforms who frequently perform tasks outdoors, the Magic Leap 2 with its Dynamic Dimming™ feature is particularly useful.
 Even when used in brightly lit environments, AR elements such as detailed diagrams and holograms appear crisp and clearly visible on the Magic Leap 2.

 The ML2 headset is really adept at maintaining its tracking while users move around, a simple fact of life in real-world environments.
-For example, when working on a project, if a Magic Leap 2 user turns her head to speak to a colleague, the HMD will continue to track the project while she faces away.
+For example, when working on a project, if a Magic Leap 2 user turns her head to speak to a colleague, the AR head-mounted displays will continue to track the project while she faces away.
 When she turns her head back to the task at hand, the Magic Leap 2 remains synced to the project within the AR environment.
 No adjusting or recalibrating.

 Additional features enterprise customers and their deskless employees will appreciate:

-• Weighing just over nine ounces, the Magic Leap 2 is comfortable to wear and does not strain the neck of the user.
+• Weighing just over nine ounces, the Magic Leap 2 headset is comfortable to wear and does not strain the neck of the user.

 • A handheld remote is a useful training tool for new users, allowing them to access work-instruction capabilities before mastering hand gestures.